EpiK-Protocol/cayley/docs/usage/quickstart-as-lib.md

 # Quickstart as Library

-Currently, Cayley supports being used as a Go library for other projects.
+Currently, Gateway supports being used as a Go library for other projects.
 To use it in such a way, here's a quick example:

 ```go
 package main